Mission & Guiding Principles

-- Sustainable wildlife populations in healthy, natural habitats are important for their intrinsic values and for the health, enjoyment, and well-being of Colorado’s human society.
+- Maintaining sustainable wildlife populations in healthy, natural habitats with access to their migration corridors, that are essential for their intrinsic value as well as for the health, enjoyment, and well-being of all people.

-- An understanding of wildlife and its needs, based on valid scientific information, is an essential basis for sound public policies that will protect wildlife populations and habitat.
+- That an understanding of wildlife and their needs, based on valid scientific information, is an essential basis for sound public policies that will protect wildlife populations and habitats, and support the interdependent needs of people and wildlife.

-- Wildlife education programs that are based on scientific and ethical principles help provide a sense of place in nature for young people, which in turn will foster enlightened stewardship of natural resources.
+- Wildlife education programs that are based on scientific and ethical principles help provide a sense of place in nature for young people of all communities, which in turn will foster enlightened stewardship of natural resources.

 - The tradition of ethical hunting and fishing is a valuable part of human culture and of Colorado’s heritage.
 Properly regulated hunting and fishing is consistent with sound wildlife policy and provides important physical, educational, and esthetic benefits to the participants.